tytydraco/yessleep/out/A_Guest_at_My_Hotel_Requested_a_Demonic_Symbol_on_His_Bed_I_Should_Never_Have_Done_It_Part_2_The_Dinner.md

 I looked back in the mirror.
 A hole was opening up in the young man’s forehead.
 I knew what would happen next, and as if on cue, blood started spurting from the gaping wound.
 When the reflection of his head was right over my shoulder, he opened his mouth and screamed—a piercing, ceaseless wail I knew I alone could hear.
 I covered my face and retreated across the restroom floor.
 I slumped against the wall and curled up into my knees.
 All the while, the screaming continued.
 I lifted my eyes once.
 I still saw no one in front of me, but in the mirror, his reflection loomed over me.

 A moment later, it stopped.
-I was alone again, in the mirror and out.
+I was alone again.
 It didn’t happen to me every time I was alone by a hotel mirror.
 No, that would have been too predictable.
 He wanted to keep me guessing, feeling a constant sense of unease.
 But every time it did happen, I emerged shaken and in a pit of self-loathing that made the rest of the workday almost unbearable.
 I stood up and splashed my face with handfuls of cold water.
 I didn’t have time to put on makeup that morning, but if I had, my face would have been an impossible mess.

 I did my best to look and act normal and went back up to the lobby.